TheThingKnownAsKit/Cislune-RE-RASSOR/README.md

 Ensure that a recent version of [Git](https://git-scm.com/downloads/linux) and [VSCode](https://code.visualstudio.com/download) are downloaded.

-Install Docker Engine and Docker Buildx by following the [Install using the apt repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) tutorial from the official Docker documentation.

-After that, run the command `sudo pip3 install docker-compose` to install Docker Compose, which is needed for this project.

 ### Cloning the Repository

 In the directory of your choice, either run the command `git clone https://github.com/TheThingKnownAsKit/Cislune-RE-RASSOR.git` to clone via https or run `git clone git@github.com:TheThingKnownAsKit/Cislune-RE-RASSOR.git` to clone via SSH.

-Open this repository in VSCode and download the recommended extensions by clicking 'yes' to the prompt.

-### Setting up Your Environment

-Your personal .env file (that should be included in the .gitignore) requires 3 things to enable multi-arch support for Docker:
-1. OWNER=your github username in plaintext
-2. IMAGE=ros2:jazzy-dev
-3. PAT=ghp_xxxxxxxxxxxx

-The .env requires a ghp key in order to create the multi-arch image during the initial build process.
-To make a ghp key, sign into github and go to Settings -> Developer Settings -> Personal access tokens -> Tokens (classic).
-You can either generate a new token with write:packages enabled, or reuse an old one.
-Copy the full string, "ghp_xxxxxxxxxxxx" into PAT=

 ### Setup Scripts

-For convenience, bash scripts have been written to do most of the setup for you.
-All of these commands are intended to be ran from the root of the repository.
+For convenience, bash scripts have been written to do most of the setup for you. **All of these scripts are intended to be ran from the root of the repository.**

 Before anything else, <u>make sure your system is up to date</u> by running the following commands.
 Ensure that all packages are upgraded, though if you know for certain that a package will not interact with this repository's tech stack at all, you can ignore it.
 ```Bash